toannmdev/flutter_tech/README.md

 - About unit test, I skip this.

 ## Install
-I uploaded apk and ipa file to diawi, I used free account, so these files will be expired on `Tuesday, 25/08/2021 14:00`
+I uploaded apk and ipa file to diawi, I used free account, so these files will be expired on `Wednesday, 25/08/2021 14:00`
 ### On Android
 1. Open link: [diawi android](https://i.diawi.com/XQ5KDX)
 2. Download apk file, and install it.